wgheidrich/MaPa/README.md

 - real-valued as well as complex-valued modes

-- math functions (most of the Python math library functions are predefined, but program-supplied univariate and bivariate functions can also be defined)
+- calls to math functions (most of the Python math library functions are predefined, but custom univariate and bivariate functions can also be supplied through the API)

 - support for predefined constants as well as user defined variables (can be disabled)

-- optional support for expressions with undefined variables (essentially allowing the user to define functions that can be evaluated by the program)
+- optional support for expressions with free (undefined) variables.
+  Essentially allowing the user to define functions that can be evaluated by the program.

 In addition to the API, MaPa also provides a stand-along command line calculator with the same feature set.